On minimal epimorphic subgroups in simple algebraic groups of rank $2$: Nonexistence of -dimensional closed epimorphic subgroups

 \begin{lem} If $U_H$ is a root subgroup of $G$ then $H$ is not epimorphic in $G$. \end{lem} \begin{proof} If $U_H$ is a root group, $H$ lies in a reductive proper subgroup of $G$, namely a proper Levi subgroup, and the claim follows from Corollary~\ref{cor:reductive_proper}. \end{proof}

 \begin{lem} Let $u$ be as in \eqref{unipotent_poly}.
-For any two distinct roots $\alpha_i$ and $\alpha_j$, conjugating by an element in $T$ we may assume that $c_i=c_j=1$. \end{lem} \begin{proof} This is a consequence of the fact that two distinct roots are linearly independent, that $\dim(T)\geq 2$ and that the field is algebraically closed. \end{proof}
+For any two distinct roots $\alpha_i$ and $\alpha_j$, conjugating by an element in $T$ we may assume that $c_i=c_j=1$. \end{lem} \begin{proof} This is a consequence of the fact that two distinct positive roots are linearly independent in the character group $X(T)$, that $\dim(T)\geq 2$ and that the field is algebraically closed. \end{proof}

 We are now in a position to describe the possibilities for a two-dimensional closed connected non-abelian subgroup $H$ (of a rank 2 simply connected simple algebraic group) which contains both unipotent and semisimple elements.
 With the discussion at the beginning of the section, we may describe such a group by indicating the tuples $(q_1,q_2,\dots)$, $(c_1,c_2,\dots)$ and $(m_1,m_2)$.